Firefly (TV series): Main

-Firefly maintained an ensemble cast that portrayed nine crew members and passengers of the ship, Serenity.
-These characters fight criminals and schemers, Alliance security forces, the utterly psychotic and brutal Reavers, and the mysterious men with "hands of blue"—who are operatives of a secret agency which is part of the megacorporation referred to in the DVD commentary only as The Blue Sun Corporation.
-The crew is driven by the need to secure enough income to keep their ship operational, set against their need to keep a low profile to avoid their adversaries.
-Their situation is incredibly complicated by the divergent motivations of the individuals on board Serenity, but the show's brief run hampered complex characterization.
+Firefly maintained an ensemble cast that portrayed nine crew members and passengers of the ship, Serenity, dealing with criminals and schemers, Alliance security forces, the utterly psychotic and brutal Reavers, and the mysterious men with "hands of blue"—operatives of a secret agency possibly aligned with The Blue Sun Corporation.
+The crew is driven by the need to secure enough income to keep their ship operational while keeping a low profile to avoid their adversaries.
+Their situation is complicated by the differing motivations of the individuals aboard Serenity; the show's brief run hampered further characterization.

 All nine of the main characters appeared in every episode, except "Ariel", from which Book is absent.